00000vish/openvpn-client-monitor/README.md

 OpenVPN Client Monitor will check the network connection periodically and can shutodnw/restart the OpenVPN client service if the connection is down, it can also check if the ip is leaking and restart it or shutdown the computer.

 ## ⚠️ Warnings
 - #### _For Linux running `openvpn@client.service` only!_
 - #### _Does not garantee this will prevent ip leaking!_
 ## Features
+- Defualt: Checks every 5 mins and restarts openvpn@client.service if connection is down.
 - Very customizable via command line args.
 - Configurable checking interval.
 - Configurable restart/shutdown/more to come.